bykof/bykof.github.com/docs/react/component_structure.md

     // THIRD use or define callbacks

-    // First define useCallbacks, which will be passed into child componentd const callback = React.useCallback(() => {
+    // First define useCallbacks, which will be passed into child components const callback = React.useCallback(() => {
         ...
     }, [firstProp])